bdesanctis/bamdam/README.md

 # run
 ./bamdam shrink --in_bam A.bam --in_lca A.lca --out_bam A2.bam --out_lca A2.lca --stranded ds  # (ds = double stranded library prep)
-./bamdam compute --in_bam A2.bam --in_lca A2.lca --out_stats A_stats.txt --out_subs A_subs.txt --stranded ds
+./bamdam compute --in_bam A2.bam --in_lca A2.lca --out_tsv A_tsv.txt --out_subs A_subs.txt --stranded ds
 ```

 ## Table of Contents